20 Hours of DUI Treatment

 DIFFERENCE BETWEEN LEVEL 1 AND LEVEL 2 OFFENDERS

 So, there you have it.
 Level 1 DUI Offenders get 36 Hours of DUI Treatment.
 The 36 Hours of DUI Treatment is 20 hours of group sessions and 16 hours of DUI Education.
 The difference between the Level 1 and Level 2 offenders is the individual’s history of alcohol and drug use.
 Statistically, a history of drug and alcohol use increases the probability of being arrested for another DUI.
 The additional treatment recommended to the Level 1 DUI Offender is in place to decrease the likelihood of another DUI.
-The focus of the 20 Hour DUI Treatment is to provide additional information.
+The focus of the 20-hour DUI Treatment is to provide additional information.
 You should use the additional information to understand better how alcohol and drugs impact your behavior.
-Using the information in the 20 hour DUI Treatment to create healthier habits and coping skills is to your benefit.
+Using the 20-hour DUI Treatment information to create healthier habits and coping skills is beneficial.

 - Create your user account